 Compare fresh soups in New Zealand at Canstar Blue.
-Artisano, Countdown, Good Taste Company, Naked Locals and Pitango were compared on value for money, variety and range, taste, packaging appeal and overall satisfaction.
+Good Taste Company, Artisano, Countdown, Hellers, Naked Locals and Pitango were compared on taste, value for money, variety/range, packaging appeal and overall satisfaction.

 See our Ratings Methodology.

-Canstar Blue commissioned I-view to survey New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from New Zealanders who have purchased and eaten a ready-made fresh soup from a supermarket in the last six months – in this case, 805 New Zealanders.
+Canstar Blue surveyed 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers who have purchased and eaten a ready-made fresh soup from a supermarket in the last 6 months.
+In this case, 627 New Zealanders.

 BBQ Reviews - August 13th

 New Zealand has announced that it will ban single-use plastic bags over the next year in a move that looks set to put Australia to shame.
 “We’re phasing out single-use plastic bags so we can better …– Read more

 Grocery shoppers have a number of options at their disposal when it comes to bargain hunting, and savvy, informed decision-making, employing a range of readily available tools, can lead to significant savings at the checkout.
 Statistics …– Read more